Reading-eScience-Centre/edal-java/ncWMS_user_guide.md

 ### Standalone version

 The standalone version of ncWMS requires no installation.
-It can be run from the command-line with the command `java -jar ncWMS-standalone.jar`.
+It can be run from the command-line with the command `java -jar ncWMS2-standalone.jar`.
 This will run the WMS server locally with no security for administration and configuration.
 It will be available at http://localhost:8080/.
 All configuration etc. is identical to the standard version.

 ### Installation